xlab-si/emmy/README.md

 Note that the credential does not contain attributes as plaintext - the credential is received from the issuer by a zero-knowledge proof.
 When credential needs to be shown, another zero-knowledge proof is executed.
-These protocols are unlinkable - issuer and verifier cannot determine whether it is going on about the same credential (unless you reveal all attributes and some of these attributes contain unique identifier).
+These protocols are unlinkable - issuer and verifier cannot determine whether it is going on about the same credential (unless you reveal some unique attributes like address).
+In fact, even when user connects two times using the same credential, the verifier cannot know that the same credential has been used (that the same user is connecting).

 Let's assume there is a smart phone app which offers a UI to the emmy protocols.